emileb/Freedoom-for-Android/README.md

 ***END IMPORTANT NOTICE***

-Due to changes with the Google Play store, I have been unable to distribute my last update for this app on the GooglePlay store.
+Due to changes with the Google Play store, I have been unable to distribute my last update for this app on the Play store.
 The update contained a newer version of the Freedoom wad(s) and some language fixes, and is available on GitHub.

 Due to the deprecation of the build tools for this app, I have stopped active development.
 Please check out the GitHub and let me know if you are interested in taking over this project.